 When you’re the boss, getting your first paycheck can be a very meta experience.

-That pay stub is a reflection of all the hard work it took to bring your business to life.
-And when you get to enjoy that moment, it can be an amazing thing to experience.
+That pay stub reflects all the hard work it took to bring your successful business to life.
+And when you get to enjoy that moment, it can be a fantastic thing to experience.

-1. Determine Your Business Type
+1. Determine Your Business Structure

-Already know your entity?
+Oh, you already know your entity?
 Bravo, scroll down to the next step.

 2. Figure Out the Best Payment Method